 You can edit these values for any individual worksheet, and the changes will be applied to any newly added costs.

 Click on the toggle switch to enable this option.
 The PDC Rate field will display with the default rate, which is editable.
-A message will appear briefly indicating that APL is being added to your budget, followed by a message saying the addition is complete.
+PDC is the Prorated Direct Cost.
+A message will appear briefly over the bottom of the page indicating that APL is being added to your budget, followed by a message saying the addition is complete.

 Once enabled, when adding a personnel cost, you have the option of using APL benefits link for that person.